-Kasey reached down and fished for a rock, finding one and whipping it against a tree trunk.
-It bounced off and disappeared from sight on the forest floor.
-“You can’t even look into a person’s eyes in a memory,” she said, “because all you’re seeing is them smiling in the past, or smiling ‘cause you imagined them smiling, like a puppet.
-But they’re not smiling at you for real.
-Some day I’ll be dead too and all the memories of the dead people in my head will also die.
-I don’t remember my great-great grandparents, do you?”
+Kasey reached down and fished for a rock amongst grassy forget-me-nots, finding one and whipping it against a tree trunk.
+It bounced off and disappeared from sight on the forest bed.
+“You can’t look into a person’s eyes in a memory either,” she said, “I’ve tried it.
+All you can see is them smiling in the past, like watching a home video, or them smiling at you like a puppet ‘cause you imagined them smiling.
+But they’re not smiling at you for real.”
+She picked one of the tiny blue wildflowers, and it came up from the ground roots and all.

-“Mom and Dad thought I was sleeping,” Kasey continued, turning on the log to face me.
+“Mom and Dad thought I was sleeping,” Kasey continued.
 “They didn’t know I was watching them through the stair railings, in the dark.
 You know that one spot I showed you, where you can see part of the living room and the TV, but they can’t see you?
 Yeah, there.
-That’s when I heard Dad say the worm food thing.
+That’s where I was when I heard Dad say the worm food thing.
 And then he started talking about the sun!”

 “She said, ‘oh well, at least we’ll be dead and oblivious.’ ”

 The school bell rang, signaling recess was over.
 We stood up and tramped through the woods back into the playground, the hot June sun tingling my arms as we stepped out of the tree cover.
 The sensation made me glance down at my right forearm.
 Fine blond hairs glinted around a scabby scrape that was halfway finished healing.
 Kasey called out to a friend crossing our path and ran off with her, leaving me alone.